enkidevs/curriculum/nocode-webflow/introduction/intro-components/sliders.md

 Sliders can be used to create any number of things, like a slideshow of some pictures or a product.

-On `Webflow`, when you create a Slider, it comes pre-designed with some elements.
+On Webflow, when you create a Slider, it comes pre-designed with some elements.

 Default Slider: